 Primary conditions or symptoms for which jiaogulan may be prescribed by TCM doctors*: Peptic ulcers Asthma Pneumonia Intercostal neuralgia Hypertension Cirrhosis Gastroenteritis Bronchitis Pharyngitis Diabetes

 Contraindications*: Mild sedative effect, use caution when driving

 Jiaogulan also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like jiaogulan tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like jiaogulan tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such jiaogulan are thought to target the Heart and the Lung.
-In addition to regulating blood flow, in TCM the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Gynostemma pentaphyllum has an antidiabetic effect on type 2 diabetic patients.1

 1. Huyen VT, Phan DV, Thang P, Hoa NK, Ostenson CG.
 Antidiabetic effect of Gynostemma pentaphyllum tea in randomly assigned type 2 diabetic patients.
 Horm Metab Res.
 2010;42(5):353-357. doi:10.1055/s-0030-1248298